-I have recently analyzed my 2016 weight loss surgery patient data.
-In this post I will discuss patient demographics and trends.
-To read about my 2016 gastric sleeve patient outcomes, click here.
+We have recently analyzed our 2016 weight loss surgery patient data.
+In this post we will discuss patient demographics and trends.
+To read about our 2016 gastric sleeve patient outcomes, click here.

-Of note, I am a private practice weight loss surgeon located in Orange County, California, so my data and the weight loss surgery trends I have observed might not be comparable to surgeons in other geographic locations and practice situations.
+Of note, Dr. Oliak is a private practice weight loss surgeon located in Orange County, California, so his data and the patient trends he has observed might not be comparable to surgeons in other geographic locations and practice situations.

 Weight Loss Surgery Demographics 2016

-See my 2016 weight loss surgery patient demographics in the table below:
+See our 2016 weight loss surgery patient demographics in the table below:

-See payer details for my 2016 patients in the table below:
+See payer details for our 2016 patients in the table below:

 Weight Loss Surgery Trends 2016

 What is most interesting in the tables above are the increase in gastric sleeve surgeries and revisions in 2016, and the increase in private pay patients in 2016.